darius/traitor/laplace-essay-on-probabilities.md

-causes, or chance, by which they would occur and succeed one another with regularity, or without apparent order; but these imaginary causes successively retreated with the borders of our knowledge, and would disappear wholly before the healthy philosophy which sees in them only the expression of the ignorance actually caused by ourselves.
+causes, or chance, by which they would occur and succeed one another with regularity, or without apparent order; but these imaginary causes successively retreated with the borders of our knowledge, and would disappear wholly before the healthy philosophy that sees in them only the expression of the ignorance actually caused by ourselves.

 Present events have, with preceding ones, a link founded on the